 What Is a Root Canal?

 When detected and managed early on, we can address broken or deteriorating teeth with a filling or another type of replacement.
 However, as the decay extends to the tooth's center, you may need a root canal to improve dental health and prevent extraction.
-A root canal is an advanced procedure performed at [email protected] to remove the diseased inner tooth tissue and restructure it.
+A root canal is an endodontic treatment performed at [email protected] to remove the diseased inner tooth tissue and restructure it.
 Dr. Hal Kussick treats abscessed or structurally damaged teeth with advanced root canal therapy and employs sedation options to enhance patient comfort.
 If you find yourself with an extremely painful or abscessed tooth, please get in touch with our Seattle, WA, facility as soon as you can.
 While it may seem overwhelming at first, Dr. Kussick is a specialist who has years of experience completing root canals, which can help you experience utmost comfort.

 "My experience here was really amazing.
 Dr. Kussick and his assistants are very very nice and professional.
 I did teeth cleaning, crowns, removing my bad wisdom teeth here.
 Every time I had a good experience, Dr. Kussick and his assistants encouraged me and helped me relax.
 The surgeries were painless and I didn’t feel uncomfortable.
 Highly recommend"- V.W. / Google / Sep 08, 2021